Atrimilan/nextjs-demo-app/README.md

 <dl><dd><dl><dd>

 ### I. Note

+This project uses the App Routers that was introduced in Next.js 13, instead of the classic Pages Router.

 This project also contains an example of [route.js](4-routing-and-rendering/app/(content)/api/route.js) and [middleware.js](4-routing-and-rendering/middleware.js) for demo, but they are not used.

 ### II.
 Initialize project